reubenharry/haskell-docs/chapters/chapter1.md

 ## Order of declarations doesn't matter

 Notice that our program is made up of a series of definitions, of the form `something = something`.
 The order in which these definitions are made doesn't actually matter.
-You can confirm this for yourself, for example by moving lines
-    above
 (You can even separate the type declaration from the definition, although it's conventional to keep them together for ease of use.)

-We will next examine lines...

 ## Functions